samclane/promptflow/docs/nodes.md

 Call the openai DallE model to generate an image.
 The prompt is the `state.result`, so you can use the result of a previous node to generate an image.

+### OpenImageFile

+Open an image file.
+Double-click the node to edit the file path.

 ### CaptionNode

 Caption the image in `state.data`.
 Assumes the image is a `tk.PhotoImage`, as of right now.